edcarrazco/qatar_website/wp-content/plugins/translatepress-multilingual/readme.txt

 6. Menu Language Switcher

 == Changelog ==
+= 1.1.5 =
+Added support for translation blocks using the css class .translation-block.
+Added possibility to choose a different language as default language seen by website visitors.
+Updated add-ons settings page with the missing add-ons, added Language by GET parameter addon Fixed issue with the [language-switcher] in a post or page that broke saving the page when Yoast SEO plugin is active Added a plugin notification class and a notification for pretty permalinks Added WooCommerce compatibility tag
+Small css improvements

 = 1.1.4 =
 * Filter to allow adding new language: 'trp_wp_languages'
 * Fixed issue with get_permalink() in ajax calls that was not returning the propper language